openstack/openstack-ansible/doc/source/install-guide/configure-haproxy.rst

 Securing HAProxy communication with SSL certificates
 ####################################################

-The openstack-ansible project provides the ability to secure HAProxy communications with self-signed or user-provided SSL certificates.
+The OpenStack-Ansible project provides the ability to secure HAProxy communications with self-signed or user-provided SSL certificates.

 Refer to `Securing services with SSL certificates`_ for available configuration